Supreme Court sides with Bremerton’s praying coach

-The U.S. Supreme Court has ruled for a former high school football coach in Bremerton, who prayed with his players and other students at school, could legally do so under his First Amendment rights to free speech and free exercise of religion.
+The U.S. Supreme Court has ruled that a former high school football coach in Bremerton, who prayed with his players and other students on the field, could legally do so under his First Amendment rights to free speech and free exercise of religion.

-The high court ruled 6-3 Monday in Kennedy vs. Bremerton School District that assistant football coach Joseph Kennedy was wrongfully disciplined after refusing to stop hosting the prayer sessions.
+The high court ruled 6-3 Monday in Kennedy vs. Bremerton School District along ideological lines for the coach.

 “Joseph Kennedy lost his job as a high school football coach because he knelt at midfield after games to offer a quiet prayer of thanks,” Justice Neil Gorsuch wrote for the majority.
 “The Constitution and the best of our traditions counsel mutual respect and tolerance, not censorship and suppression, for religious and